jurassiscripts/velociraptor/README.md

 ## Shell scripting

 Like in `npm` scripts, vr commands are executed inside a shell.
-The shell is determined by the `SHELL` env variable on Unix-like systems and by `ComSpec` on Windows with `/bin/bash` and `cmd.exe` as fallback values.
+The shell is determined by the `SHELL` env variable on Unix-like systems and by `ComSpec` on Windows, with `/bin/bash` and `cmd.exe` as fallback values.

 The shell requirements are pretty much the same as [node's](https://nodejs.org/api/child_process.html#child_process_shell_requirements).